 Just got my most recent CT scan at the end of February 2019.
 The tumors in my lung had began to grow again, bladder cancer was also back.
-Currently looking at several alternative treatments and other available drug trials that I’m looking at.
+Currently looking at several alternative treatments and other available drug trials.

 As with any trip, the truth be known when the rubber hits the road.
 What if we could replace our fear with faith?
 How about releasing your anger with gratitude?
 The reality is that we can make our own path.
 I’ll give you a summary of my trip so far; however, if you follow this blog I hope you will find a little straight talk is often a positive therapy with no doctors bill attached.
 Take a minute to hit the plus sign at the top or this page and subscribe to my blog.
 Also feel free to post your opinions and thoughts whenever it feels right.